Binge Eating Disorder

 Treatment for binge eating disorder

-What are the commonly prescribed medications for binge eating disorder?
+The most commonly prescribed medications for binge eating disorder include:

 Help a friend with binge eating disorder